Temper Tantrums

 • How would you describe your child?

-• Does she get easily frustrated?
+• Do they get easily frustrated?

-• Is she very independent?
+• Are they very independent?

 • Describe your child’s tantrums.